mantot-123/FileFolderBackupScript/README.md

 ### Features (current)
 * **Local and cloud backups** - Automatically backs up files and folders locally, with also an option to upload to multiple cloud services
 * **Compression** - Compress backups into ZIP files for easier storage and transfer
+* **File change monitor** - Automatically backs up the file/directory if it detects that its contents have changed.
+Currently experimental, so this feature is optional.

 ### Features (planned)